 To implement this tactic on your own online store, make sure you first have products to upsell your customers to and second, that you suggest them to your customers!
 Often your website visitors may not check out your higher-value products but when you actually suggest one of them to your visitors, they’ll take them into consideration.

-This is an incredibly useful psychological tactic to influence your visitors’ perception of price without actually trying to sell them on anything.
-With price anchoring, you surround your target price (which, in this case, would be something around the Average Order Value you’re trying to achieve) between one product that’s much lower priced and offering much lower value, and another product that’s much higher priced and offering not much more value.
-The goal here is to make the Average Order Value product seem reasonable and well-priced while making the other options not valuable enough or unattainable price-wise.
-This tactic will encourage most of your visitors to pick the Average Order Value product, which is what your goal is.
+With price anchoring, you surround your target price (which, in this case, would be something around the average order value you’re trying to achieve) between one product that’s much lower priced and offering much lower value, and another product that’s much higher priced and offering not much more value.
+The goal here is to make the average order value product seem reasonable and well-priced while making the other options not valuable enough or unattainable price-wise.
+This tactic will encourage most of your visitors to pick the average order value product, which is what your goal is.

 This tactic works especially well for digital products, however, it can work for physical products as well.
 It also works well when you bundle products together because you can use the bundle of products as value-adding leverage that help your customers justify the prices.